What is a Smart Meter?

 The focus will be on older meters first however customers can apply to ESB Networks or their electricity supplier for a prioritised installation.
 You’ll need to quote your 11 digit MPRN number when doing so.
 This can be found on your electricity bill and always starts with ’10’.

-There are some things you can do in the meantime to improve your energy efficiency and make some great savings.
+If you don't yet have a smart meter, there are some things you can do in the meantime to improve your energy efficiency and make some great savings.

 Firstly, you could get an electricity appliance monitor like the Owl monitor.
 This will cost you about €50 and, by showing you which items in your house are costing you the most, it will likely pay for itself in a matter of months.

-Finally, you can switch energy supplier right here on bonkers.ie.
 It's quick and easy to switch and only takes minutes and will save you hundreds on your annual bills.